 Getting used to treatment

-How long will it take me to get used to using my therapy equipment?
+How long will it take to get used to using your therapy equipment?

 You might get used to your therapy very easily — some people do.
 But don’t worry if it takes you a little longer.
 That’s normal.

 Learning to use and live with your therapy equipment is about forming good habits, staying positive and practicing.
 It’s also about getting comfortable!
 We’ll show you a few techniques on how you can make the most of your therapy.